 Key Ingredients

-Tequila: The base spirit, traditionally Blanco (silver) tequila is used, though reposado can add depth.
+Tequila: The base spirit.
+Traditionally, Blanco (silver) tequila is used, though reposado can add depth and complexity.

 Triple Sec: An orange-flavored liqueur that adds sweetness and complexity.
-Cointreau is a popular choice.
+Cointreau is a popular premium choice.

-Lime Juice: Fresh lime juice is crucial for a bright, zesty flavor.
+Lime Juice: Fresh lime juice is crucial for a bright, zesty flavor and proper acid balance.

-Salt: A salted rim balances the drink’s sweetness and enhances flavors.
+Salt: A salted rim balances the drink’s sweetness and enhances the overall flavor profile.

 Popular Variations